rasmusfreund/bioinf-prog-course/book/chapters/04_dealing_with_values.md

 print('Hi\nHi\nHi')
 ```

-What does that tell you about what `\n` represents?
-It also tells you what is added at the end every time you print something.
+Do you remember what `\n` represents?
+What does it tell about what is added at the end every time you print something?

+#### Exercise
+Make three exerices for your fellow students.
+See if you can make them so they test the understanding of (almost) all you have learned so far.